Before I get to the list of brain enhancing drugs, there is one thing I feel need clarification: what I mean by a drug which can enhance the brain.

 Adrafinil is a cousin of the well know prescription drug modafinil.
 The major difference between the two is that adrafinil is a prodrug, and when ingested it needs first to be metabolized (converted) by the body.
 Once that process completes, it becomes modafinil.

 This supplement has become hugely popular in the nootropic community as a very effective way to increase focus, boost mental energy, and promote wakefulness.
 Much research has been done demonstrating how adrafinil can improve cognitive functions as well as combat and manage fatigue .
-You can find out much more about adrafinil here.

 A member of the racetam family of nootropics, aniracetam is the preferred choice of many.
 It is a multi-faceted supplement that on the one hand helps with memory and learning, and on the other improves mood and reduces anxiety.

 When taken at proper dosages, aniracetam has few to no reported side effects.
 It also has minimal toxicity.
 For a supplement that has been around since the 1970’s, it has stood the test of time very well.

 Not a single nootropic but rather a stack of several compounds, Alpha Brain is probably the top complete brain supplement in the market.
 Its primary ingredients are alpha-GPC and huperzine A, both of which increase the production of acetylcholine, the neurotransmitter vital to memory functions.

 The other Alpha Brain ingredients work to increase levels of dopamine, improve blood flow to the brain and have neuroprotective properties.
 If you’re not sure where to start, Alpha Brain is an excellent choice.